Our Trust board

 Patricia Wright, chief executive

-She is an experienced CEO and comes with extensive experience within the acute sector having been Chief Executive of The Queen Elizabeth Hospital, Chief Executive of Kings Lynn FT, Director of Operations at West Middlesex University Hospital and Director of Operations, Epsom and St Helier NHS Trust.
+Patricia Wright joined the Trust in 2020.
+She was previously Chief Executive of Hounslow and Richmond Community Healthcare NHS Trust for five years.
+She is an experienced CEO with extensive experience within the acute sector, having been Chief Executive of The Queen Elizabeth Hospital, Chief Executive of Kings Lynn Foundation Trust, Director of Operations at West Middlesex University Hospital and Director of Operations, Epsom and St Helier NHS Trust.
+She has also been CEO of a Primary Care Trust and a professional body.
+Before moving into general management, she had a 20 year career as a pharmacist, mostly as a hospital pharmacist, and has maintained her professional registration.

 With a strong background in strategic development, Jason joined the Trust in February 2019 from Barking, Havering and Redbridge University Hospitals NHS Trust where he was Executive Director of Strategy, Transformation and Infrastructure.